sinanseslikaya/hoohacks2022/README.md

 ![](images/RCRed.png) A Red icon indicates that the site may or may not be reliable.

-Each icon also has one of five policatical bias ratings:
+Each icon also has one of five political bias ratings:

 ![](images/LYellow.png) 'L' indicates a strong left bias.